-Child meets qualifications for Special Needs, receives therapies across several domains or a high level of support in one domain, and requires significant differentiated instruction, support and accommodations, may be eligible for the following support
+Children with special needs who receive therapies across several domains or require a high level of support in one domain, and who require significant differentiated instruction, support and accommodations, may be eligible for the following support